 The general construction activities of the proposed runway and infrastructure are likely to increase the local noise levels temporarily during the construction period.
-The basis for the modelling methodology for the construction noise was the British Standard 5228: Part 1: 1984 "Noise Control on Construction and Open Sites Part 1: Code of Practice for Basic Information and Procedures for Noise Control".
+The basis for the modelling methodology for the construction noise was the British Standard 5228-1:2009+A1:2014, titled "Code of practice for noise and vibration control on construction and open sites - Part 1: Noise."